erikhayton/Portfolio/README.md

 # Portfolio
-A running list of the projects I've worked on to further my development...in development.
-See what I did there? 👨🏻‍💻🤖📈
+A running list of the projects I've worked on to further my development...development. 👨🏻‍💻🤖📈